Party Crasher (Modern Family)

 "Party Crasher" is the 12th episode of the fourth season of the American sitcom Modern Family, and the series' 84th episode overall.
 It aired January 16, 2013.
 The episode was written by Danny Zuker & Christopher Lloyd and directed by Fred Savage.
-This episode is when Gloria’s (Manny’s mother and Jay’s wife) water breaks and has a baby on Manny’s birthday.
+This episode is when Gloria's (Manny's mother and Jay's wife) water breaks and has a baby on Manny's birthday.

 Plot

 Gloria (Sofia Vergara) and Jay (Ed O'Neill) try to plan a surprise birthday party for Manny (Rico Rodriguez) since it is his 14th birthday and also because it is the last birthday they are going to be just the three of them.
 While they are out of the house trying to get a cake, the rest of the family is at their home setting up the party.
 Manny, thinking that no one will be home, comes home with his new girlfriend (Krystal Gauvin), who kisses him as a birthday gift, oblivious to the fact that everyone is watching them in the dark.
 The girl feels embarrassed and runs away, and Manny locks himself in his room.
 Jay finally persuades him to come out and enjoy his party, only for Gloria's water to break when he does.
 She tries to not give birth until after midnight, so Manny won't have to share his birthday.
 Manny tells her he appreciates the thought, but he doesn't mind.
 Gloria then gives birth to a boy, who the family welcomes.

 Cam (Eric Stonestreet) feels he has neglected Lily (Aubrey Anderson-Emmons) lately with his commitment to work which Mitchell (Jesse Tyler Ferguson) misinterprets as his job not going well.
 In the meantime, Lily has asked Mitchell to marry her, and that makes Cam think that Lily does not love him anymore.
 This is not helped when, during the course of the episode, he is indirectly responsible for injuring Lily more than once.

-Meanwhile, Haley (Sarah Hyland) starts hanging out with a much older guy named Kenny (Jason Mantzoukas), wanting to get a rise out of her parents.
+Meanwhile, Haley (Sarah Hyland) starts a flirtation with a much older co-worker named Kenny (Jason Mantzoukas), wanting to get a rise out of her parents.
 Claire (Julie Bowen) does not like it at all, while Phil (Ty Burrell) takes a while to realize that they are not just friends.
 In the process, he takes it extremely worse than Claire, who remembers that when she was at Haley's age, she started dating an older guy to get a rise out of her dad, and she realizes that Haley is doing the same.
 So, she convinces Phil to ignore it and not say anything because the more they show it bothers them, the longer Haley is going to stay with him.
 In the end, Haley breaks character and, after overhearing Phil at the hospital, rushes to hug him.